jlfaucher/executor5-bulk/docs/trunk/tools/oorexxdocs_Jenkins/Readme.txt

 amended.
 Further instructions and requirements are embedded in the script.

 Once launched the script will set up its own working environment.

+As of 27.12.2023 the script can use the universal rexx build scripts from bldoc_orx folder rather than the shell scripts originally used.

+To use the rexx scripts rather than the shell scripts simply copy the content of the entire folder bldoc_orx to the DocBuild folder.

+Please note that on macOS a number of actions is necessary to install the necessary tools.
+See Readme.txt in the oorexxdocs_macOS folder for details.

 This script is intended for use by the developers only.
 Do not try this at home ;-)